CartoDB/carto-workshop/README.md

 Modules can be easily combined to finally make a 1 week full training but they can be also split to make a longer training with half day duration.

+There is a slide deck used in the intro, BUILDER and ENGINE modules, available at http://bit.ly/carto-workshop-slides

 ## [Module 0](00-intro-carto/).
 Introduction to CARTO

 - Duration: 1.5 hour